titan-data/.github/PULL_REQUEST_TEMPLATE.md

-Please consult the (Contribution Guidelines)[CONTRIBUTING.md], and check for any existing open PRs, prior to submitting a pull request.
+Please consult the [Contribution Guidelines](CONTRIBUTING.md), and check for any existing open PRs, prior to submitting a pull request.

 ## Issues Addressed